sergiosgc/zsh.d/README.md

 First, edit the zshrc file, find the line that sources antigen and point it to your antigen install path.

-Now, move all files in the env, rc and antigen_bundles directories away to a review directory (in your temp path).
+Now, move all files in the env, alias, rc and antigen_bundles directories away to a review directory (in your temp path).

 Symlink ~/.zshrc to the zshrc file, and restart zsh.